Xilinx's Revenue Forecast Below Wall Street Estimates; Blames Trade War

 Xilinx said that its dismal prediction has resulted from the uncertainty over its business with Huawei (SHE: 002502).

-The U.S. Department of Commerce put Huawei on the trade blacklist in May, forbidding all US companies to collaborate with the Chinese technology giant.
+The U.S. Department of Commerce put Huawei on the trade blacklist in May, forbidding all U.S. companies to collaborate with the Chinese technology giant.

 Xilinx has resumed some sales with Huawei since the ban, Reuters reports.
 However, the company has excluded all revenue possibilities with Huawei from its forecast.